Penn’s Department of Anesthesiology and Critical Care delivers expert care to critically injured or perioperative patients.

 - various allied health care professionals

-The teams are lead by faculty intensivists, who work with and educate fellows and residents who rotate through the intensive care units during the course of their training.
+The teams are led by faculty intensivists.
+They work with and educate fellows and residents who rotate through the intensive care units during the course of their training.